-Pursuant to Article 17 of the Capital Market Law No: 6362, dated December 6, 2012, and II-17.1 Corporate Governance Communiqué released on January 3, 2014, issuance of a "Corporate Governance Principles Compliance Report" and compliance with specified Corporate Governance Principles have become mandatory for companies traded on Borsa Istanbul (BIST).
-In this regard, the Company has accepted to comply with the provisions that the CMB requires to be implemented, and efforts are ongoing to align with the other non-mandatory principles specified in the Communiqué.
+In line with the article 17 of the Capital Markets Law dated December 6, 2012 and numbered 6362, and Corporate Governance Communiqué (II-17.1) released on January 3, 2014, compliance with specified Corporate Governance Principles have become mandatory for companies traded on Borsa Istanbul (BIST) by Capital Markets Board (CMB).

-Although full compliance with non-mandatory Corporate Governance Principles is a target, it has not yet been achieved due to difficulties regarding implementation of some principles and some principles failing to align with the existing structure of the market and the Company.
+Although full compliance with nonmandatory Corporate Governance Principles is a target, it has not yet been achieved due to difficulties regarding implementation of some principles and some principles failing to align with the existing structure of the market and the Company.